History of the Choir

 Rising Voices Wessex aims to link music and health together.
 Participation in a musical activity has been shown not only to improve wellbeing but also to aid communication at a time when people are struggling to adapt to a diagnosis of cancer.

-Rising Voices Wessex an innovative idea which evolved from a ‘Living Well with Cancer’ conference in Dorset in 2012, the Poole choir was formed in 2013 and the Bournemouth Choir in 2015.
+Rising Voices Wessex an innovative idea which evolved from a ‘Living Well with Cancer’ conference in Dorset in 2012, the Poole choir was formed in 2013.
 See testimonial from Gavin Carr.

-Rising Voices Wessex community choirs were set up to help people recover from treatment for cancer or to help those affected by the experience of cancer in the family.
+Rising Voices Wessex community choir was set up to help people recover from treatment for cancer or to help those affected by the experience of cancer in the family.
 The Poole choir was launched on the 8th January 2013 with an appearance on BBC South Today and has since been on ITV and heard on Solent Radio.
-The Poole choir originally meet at the Lighthouse Arts Centre in Poole, but now meets at St Johns Church in Parkstone.
-The Bournemouth Choir was formed in 2015 and meets at the New Church in Tucton.
+The Poole choir initially meet at the Poole Lighthouse Arts Centre, then Lewis Manning Hospice before settling in St Johns Church for many years.
+Rising Voices Wessex Community Choir registered as a charity in 2016 charity in England and Wales (1165053).
+A Bournemouth Choir was formed in 2015 however this was closed following the covid pandemic.

-The combined choirs currently have over 100 members meeting weekly for rehearsals and who take part in performances throughout the year - these performances help raise funds to support the choir.
+The choir currently has over 100 members about 30 of whom meet weekly for rehearsals and take part in performances throughout the year - these performances help raise funds to support the choir.
 Taking part in performances is something that most members enjoy but isn’t compulsory!
 The emphasis is on having fun, with choir members having their say on which songs they would like to sing so the repertoire is varied.

-We are also members of the National Council for Voluntary Organisations (NVCO) and Arts and Health South West (AHSW), as well as members of Community Action Network (CAN) ComCmunity Action Network (CAN) Comm Community Action Network (CANCommunity Action Network (CANunity Action Network (CAN
+We are also members of the National Council for Voluntary Organisations (NVCO) and Community Action Network (CAN).